home / patient care / we help with / How Geriatric Psychiatrists Enhance Mental Wellness in the Elderly

-The comprehensive approach adopted by geriatric psychiatry not only targets symptoms but also considers the broader context of an individual's life, fostering a holistic enhancement of their overall well-being and contributing to a higher quality of life for the elderly and their families.
+The comprehensive approach adopted by geriatric psychiatrists not only targets symptoms but also considers the broader context of an individual's life, fostering a holistic enhancement of their overall well-being and contributing to a higher quality of life for the elderly and their families.

 Common Mental Health Issues in the Elderly